Edith Sitwell: Publicity and controversy

-Sitwell had angular features resembling Queen Elizabeth I and she stood six feet tall.
-She often dressed in an unusual manner with gowns of brocade or velvet, with gold turbans and many rings; her jewellery is now in the jewellery galleries of the Victoria and Albert Museum in London.
+Sitwell had angular features, and stood six feet tall.
+She often dressed in gowns of brocade or velvet, wearing gold turbans and many rings; her jewellery is now in the jewellery galleries of the Victoria and Albert Museum in London.
 Her unusual appearance provoked critics almost as much as her verse, and she was the subject of virulent personal attacks from Geoffrey Grigson, F. R. Leavis, and others.
+Grigson, in his magazine New Verse, repeatedly ridiculed Sitwell, calling her "the Old Jane."
 She gave as good as she got, describing Leavis as "a tiresome, whining, pettyfogging little pipsqueak".

 Sitwell treated her enemies with scorn.
 Noël Coward wrote a skit on her and her two brothers as "the Swiss Family Whittlebot" for his 1923 revue London Calling!, and although she wrote accepting an apology from him in 1926, she refused to speak to him until they were reconciled after her 70th birthday party at London's Royal Festival Hall.
 Sitwell participated in the UGH.... correspondence featured in the Times Literary Supplement in 1963, an ongoing debate on the value of the work of William S. Burroughs and the nature of literary criticism, initiated by critic John Willard.
 Sitwell stated that she was delighted by Willard's wholly negative review of Burroughs' work, despite claiming not to know who Burroughs was.
-In the same letter, she described Lady Chatterley's Lover as an "insignificant, dirty little book", and rounded out her letter with the statement that she preferred Chanel Number 5 to having her nose "nailed to other people's lavatories".
+In the same letter, she described Lady Chatterley's Lover as an "insignificant, dirty little book", and rounded out her letter with the statement that she preferred Chanel No. 5 to having her nose "nailed to other people's lavatories".

 Sitwell explored the distinction between poetry and music in Façade (1922), a series of abstract poems set to music by William Walton.
 Façade was performed behind a curtain with a hole in the mouth of a face painted by John Piper; the words were recited through the hole with the aid of a megaphone.
 The public received the first performance with bemusement.
 Critic Julian Symons attacked Sitwell in The London Magazine of November 1964, accusing her of "wearing other people's bleeding hearts on her own safe sleeve."